No Sandbox Mode

 Not only does this limit the developer workstations capable of using the sandbox, but there are a number of cloud virtual machine types that do not support this kind of virtualization.

-To make this easier during development, and to allow Nex to manage workloads at the edge, on small devices, or even on Windows, you can run Nex in "unsafe" mode by disabling the sandbox.
+To make this easier during development, and to allow Nex to manage workloads at the edge, on small devices, or even on Windows, you can run Nex in "no sandbox" mode.

 Example Configuration File